ms337/ms337/README.md

 # Hi, I'm Madhav.

 I am a final year CS undergraduate in Canada.
-My technical skills are in backend, data and ML engineering, developed through projects and 12 months of internship experiences.
+My technical skills are in backend engineering and machine learning, developed through projects and 12 months of internship experiences.

 I am graduating in April 2022 and thus I am currently looking for summer internships and new grad roles in software engineering and related technical areas.